Atour Lifestyle Holdings Limit - GuruFocus.com

 The Company will not receive any proceeds from the sale of the ADSs by Legend Capital.
+The gross proceeds of the Secondary Offering to Legend Capital amounts to US$85.2 million, without deducting underwriting discounts and commissions and offering expenses payable by Legend Capital and assuming the underwriters do not exercise the option to purchase additional ADSs.
+The closing of the Secondary Offering will be subject to customary closing conditions.

-BofA Securities, Inc. and CMB International Capital Limited act as the joint bookrunners for the proposed Secondary Offering.
+BofA Securities, Inc., and CMB International Capital Limited act as the joint bookrunners for the Secondary Offering.

-A registration statement on Form F-1 relating to these securities has been filed with the Securities and Exchange Commission but has not yet become effective.
-These securities may not be sold nor may offers to buy be accepted prior to the time the registration statement becomes effective.

-The offering will be made only by means of a prospectus.
+This Secondary Offering is being made only by means of a written prospectus forming a part of an effective registration statement.
+The registration statement relating to these securities has been declared effective by the U.S. Securities and Exchange Commission (the “SEC”).
 A copy of the prospectus related to this Secondary Offering may be obtained by contacting BofA Securities, Inc., One Bryant Park, New York, NY 10036, United States of America, Attention: Prospectus Department, telephone: +1-800-294-1322, email: [email protected]; CMB International Capital Limited, 45F, Champion Tower, 3 Garden Road, Central, Hong Kong, Attention: CMBI ECM, telephone: +852-3761-8990, email: [email protected].

 This press release shall not constitute an offer to sell, or a solicitation of an offer to buy, the securities described herein, nor shall there be any offer, solicitation or sale of these securities in any state or jurisdiction in which such an offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.